siteroller/moorte/Source/Assets/scripts/README.md

 Issues?
 Ideas?
 Wanna Join?
 [We need help!]

  - The AssetLoader was created as part of [MooRTE](https://github.com/siteroller/moorte).
- Open threads regarding the color picker on the [MooRTE Google Group](http://groups.google.com/group/moorte).
+ Open threads regarding the AssetLoader on the [MooRTE Google Group](http://groups.google.com/group/moorte).
  - Or email us:

         var name = "siteroller";